jvanoost/MMM-SNCF/README.md

 ## Installation

-Clone the git in the /modules folder of Magic Mirror and run the "npm install" command which will installed the required node modules
+Clone the git in the /modules folder of Magic Mirror and run the "npm install" command which will installed the required node modules.

 ## Example